-- In addition a local Maryland NGO, the Chesapeake Bay Foundation, has developed a survey instrument – the Environmental Education Literacy Tool (ELIT) – to monitor the progress and impact of the literacy standards.
+- The Chesapeake Bay Program, an intergovernmental body with representation from the U.S. Environmental Protection Agency (EPA) and the National Oceanic and Atmospheric Administration (NOAA), , has developed a survey instrument – the Environmental Education Literacy (ELIT) – to monitor the progress and impact of the literacy standards every three years.

 - Every school must establish a support network for teachers and administrators for the purpose of their ongoing professional development with regards to environmental education.

 - The Maryland Green Schools Program provides a portfolio-based structure for demonstrating the integration of environmental education into the curriculum, student environmental actions at school, home, and in the community, and sustainable partnerships that support education and action in school and in the community.
 The program is not required, however in April 2019, Maryland Legislature passed the Maryland Green Schools Act of 2019 with a goal to have 50% of Maryland Schools receive the Maryland Green Schools Award.

 - Core subjects in the existing curriculum are merged with environmental education requirements, emphasising interconnections and teaching students to consider issues of sustainability in all aspects of life and work, such as in healthcare, energy, the economy and industry.